Cutting meat consumption in half would reduce food-related greenhouse emissions up to 70%

 Humans consume a lot of meat; it's tasty, natural, and necessary.
 But we could probably do with eating less of it.

-A new study published in the Proceedings of the National Academy of Sciences (PNAS) decided to take a look at how the world would be different if humans altered their diet and consumed less meat.
+A study published in 2016 in the Proceedings of the National Academy of Sciences (PNAS) decided to take a look at how the world would be different if humans altered their diet and consumed less meat.
 How would this alter climate change and how would it benefit overall human health?

 What they found is a solution that could change the world.

-“Transitioning toward more plant-based diets that are in line with standard dietary guidelines could reduce global mortality by 6–10% and food-related greenhouse gas emissions by 29–70% compared with a reference scenario in 2050,” the researchers wrote.
+"Transitioning toward more plant-based diets that are in line with standard dietary guidelines could reduce global mortality by 6–10 percent and food-related greenhouse gas emissions by 29–70 percent compared with a reference scenario in 2050."

 Convincing everyone to part with even a piece of such a huge cultural tradition will be a matter of personal choice.
 Governments certainly aren't going to step in and regulate.